 “You can’t be the best caregiver you can be if you don’t take care of yourself… have no regrets.
 Be careful of what comes out of your mouth and how you care for your loved one.”

 Find moments of joy

-Even as the disease progresses, you can still find little glimpses of joy, Marshall noted.
+Even as the disease progresses, you can still find little glimpses of joy, Marshall notes.
 Just sitting on the porch and holding the hand of the person you love can bring happiness.

 When Peter began to forget their shared memories of special times together, she found delight in describing the day or event to him, watching her husband’s joy in hearing about it as if for the first time, and reliving it herself.

-Life after caregiving was horrible at first, but every day has been a little bit easier, she noted.
+Life after caregiving was horrible at first, but every day has been a little bit easier, she notes.